 - The curriculum offered to all students matches and exceeds the expectations laid out in the National Curriculum.
 Students study a broad and balanced range of subjects during Key Stage 3 and continue to learn in different areas once qualifications choices have been made.

 - Our belief in a knowledge-rich curriculum underpins both our long and medium-term planning.
 The curriculum furnishes students with the specialist knowledge needed to be successful in examinations and the depth of knowledge to allow them to have a full and deep understanding of the subjects studied.
 The balance of procedural, disciplinary, and substantive knowledge will be subject-specific.
-The curriculum is sequenced in a way to remember that specialist knowledge and apply skills in context.
+The curriculum is sequenced in a way to help students remember specialist knowledge and apply skills in context.
 Metacognition helps our students know and remember more.

 - Curriculum planning includes opportunities for low-stakes testing, retrieval practice and revisiting topics and themes through carefully planned interleaving and sequencing of topics.